 High reliability vs low reliability water shares

-In Victoria, permanent water shares are classified as either high reliability (HRWS) or low reliability (LRWS).
 The classification determines when you receive allocation each season and how much certainty you have over your water supply.
 Understanding this distinction is essential for anyone buying, selling, or managing water entitlements.

 The key difference